Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 During an outage

-Outages can leave you without heat, water, lights, air conditioning, information services and vital communication channels.
-Services such as grocery stores, pharmacies, gas stations, banks and ATMs may be closed during an extended outage.
+Outages can impact heat, water, lights, air conditioning, information services and vital communication channels.

 After an outage

 Outages can create safety risks and cause property damage.
-Be aware of the risks and take caution when power and water returns.
+Stay alert and take caution when power returns.

 Videos